Also known as celiac disease, it is a digestive disorder caused by an abnormal immune reaction to gluten.

 Who is at risk for celiac disease?
 Is it hereditary?

 Celiac disease occurs in families.
-According to the University of Chicago Medical Center, people have a 1 in 22 chance of developing celiac disease if their father or brother has the disease.
+According to the University of Chicago Medical Center, people have a 1 in 22 chance of developing celiac disease if their father or brother has it.

-People who have other autoimmune diseases and certain genetic disorders are also more likely to have celiac disease.
+People with other autoimmune diseases and certain genetic disorders are also more likely to have celiac disease.
 Some conditions associated with celiac disease include:

 - Type 1 diabetes